Gerry Studds

-Gerry Eastman Studds (/ˈɡɛri/ GHERR-ee; May 12, 1937 – October 14, 2006) was an American Democratic Congressman from Massachusetts who served from 1973 until 1997.
+Gerry Eastman Studds (/ˈɡɛri/ GHERR-ee; May 12, 1937 – October 14, 2006) was an American politician from Massachusetts who served as a Democratic member of the United States House of Representatives from 1973 until 1997.
 He was the first member of Congress to be openly gay.
 In 1983, Studds was censured by the House for having sex with a 17-year-old page.

 Early life and career

-Gerry Studds was born in Mineola, New York to Elbridge Gerry Eastman Studds (an architect who helped design the FDR Drive in New York City) and the former Beatrice Murphy.
+Gerry Studds was born in Mineola, New York, to Elbridge Gerry Eastman Studds (an architect who helped design the FDR Drive in New York City) and the former Beatrice Murphy.
 He had a brother, Colin Studds, and a sister, Gaynor (Studds) Stewart.
 Through his father, he was a descendant of Elbridge Gerry, who served as the vice president of the United States and the governor of Massachusetts in the 1810s.

 Studds obtained a full scholarship to Yale University, receiving a bachelor's degree in history in 1959 and a master's degree in 1961.
 While at Yale, he was a member of St. Anthony Hall.
 After graduating, he served in the United States Foreign Service and the Kennedy White House, where he helped develop the Peace Corps.

 From 1965 to 1969, Studds taught history and politics at St. Paul's School, a prep school in New Hampshire.
 He attracted a following of progressive students; the official school history described him as "a lightning rod for student discontent."
 Guided by Studds, 182 upperclassmen wrote a letter to the school's conservative administration demanding reforms.
 St. Paul's implemented many of the students' demands: it de-emphasized athletics, ended mandatory attendance at Sunday chapel, and eventually began admitting female students.
 However, in 1969, the school encouraged Studds to leave under unclear circumstances (see After Congress), sweetening the deal by paying for him to attend the Harvard Graduate School of Education.

 While teaching at St. Paul's, Studds achieved his first major political success, of a sort.
 In 1968, during the Vietnam War, Studds persuaded anti-war candidate Eugene McCarthy to challenge incumbent president Lyndon Johnson in the New Hampshire presidential primary.
 He also ran McCarthy's New Hampshire campaign operation, even though St. Paul's refused McCarthy's request to grant Studds a leave of absence so he could focus on defeating Johnson.
 McCarthy narrowly lost the New Hampshire primary to Johnson.
 Sensing weakness, Robert F. Kennedy entered the presidential race four days later, causing Johnson to retire from electoral politics.